Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\underline{\sl Integrating out degrees of freedom}\\ A transformation of a model (A) to a model (B) by eliminating certain degrees of freedom occurring in (A), but not in (B) is called `integrating out a given degree of freedom', a notion of widespread use in theoretical physics. \end{quotation} This transformation depends strongly on the properties of the initial model.
-Consider the small biological network depicted in Fig.\ \ref{cogSys_fig_gaps}, for the case of strong inhibitory synaptic strength.
-When the interneuron is active/inactive the effective (total) influence of neuron (1) on neuron (2) will be strongly negative/weakly positive.\footnote{ We note, that general n-point interactions could also be generated when eliminating the interneurons. `n-point interaction' are terms entering the time evolution of dynamical systems depending on (n-1) variables.
-Normal synaptic interactions are 2-point interactions, as they involve two neurons, the pre- and the postsynaptic neuron.
-When integrating out a degree of freedom, like the activity of the interneurons, general n-point interactions are generated.
-The postsynaptic neuron is then influenced only when (n-1) presynaptic neurons are active simultaneously. n-point interactions are normally not considered in neural networks theory.
+\begin{quotation}{\it Integrating out Degrees of Freedom.\enspace} A transformation of a model (A) to a model (B) by eliminating certain degrees of freedom occurring in (A), but not in (B) is called \qut{integrating out a given degree of freedom}, a notion of widespread use in theoretical physics. \end{quotation} This transformation depends strongly on the properties of the initial model.
+Consider the small biological network depicted in Fig.~\ref{cogSys_fig_gaps}, for the case of strong inhibitory synaptic strength.
+When the interneuron is active/inactive the effective (total) influence of neuron (1) on neuron (2) will be strongly negative/weakly positive.\footnote{ We note that general $n$-point interactions could be generated additionally when eliminating the interneurons. \qut{$n$-point interactions} are terms entering the time evolution of dynamical systems depending on ($n-1$) variables.
+Normal synaptic interactions are 2-point interactions, as they involve two neurons, the presynaptic and the postsynaptic neuron.
+When integrating out a degree of freedom, like the activity of the interneurons, $n$-point interactions are generated generally.
+The postsynaptic neuron is then influenced only when ({$n-1$}) presynaptic neurons are active simultaneously. $n$-point interactions are normally not considered in neural networks theory.
 They complicate the analysis of the network dynamics considerably. }

-\underline{\bf Transient attractors}\\ The network described so far has many stable attractors, the cliques.
+\runinhead{Transient Attractors} The network described so far has many stable attractors, {i.e.} the cliques.
 These patterns are memories representing environmental data found as typical patterns in the incoming sensory data stream.

 It clearly does not make sense for a cognitive system to remain stuck for eternity in stable attractors.
-Every attractor of a cognitive system needs to be a transient attractor,\footnote{Here we use the term `transient attractor' as synonymous with `attractor ruin', an alternative terminology from dynamical system theory.} i.e.\ to be part of the transient-state dynamics.
+Every attractor of a cognitive system needs to be a transient attractor,\footnote{Here we use the term \qut{transient attractor} as synonymous with \qut{attractor ruin}, an alternative terminology from dynamical system theory.} i.e.\ to be part of the transient state dynamics.